OpenTermsArchive/engine/decision-records/0004-data-api.md

 The terms annotated by ToS;DR are currently taken from original web documents stored on the ToS;DR server database.
 Open Terms Archive provides a significantly higher quality source for terms, for example by cleaning up all content that is not related to the terms, combining documents scattered across several pages, or normalising PDF documents into Markdown.

-To allow the transition from historical ToS;DR's crawler and database to the publicly accessible OTA datasets, ToS;DR requires access to the content of the versions through an API.
-This RFC outlines the proposed solutions.
+To allow the transition from historical ToS;DR's crawler and database to the publicly accessible Open Terms Archive collections, ToS;DR requires access to the content of the versions.
+Datasets are not satisfactory as they are produced on a weekly basis, whereas a workflow supporting annotation of just-added terms is required by ToS;DR. This RFC outlines possible implementations of an API providing this data.

 ## Proposed solutions